miller45/slndr-elements/README.md

 # slndr-elements

-A small collection of minimal/slender angular pipes and directives
+A small collection of minimalistic/slender angular pipes, directives and services

 ## Installation